dboothy/TriviaGame/README.md

 In the HTML file, set up the elements needed for the game:

 ### HTML
--Countdown timer
+- Countdown timer
--Space for the content
+- Space for the content
--Start button
+- Start button
--Finish button
+- Finish button
--Out of time alert modal
+- Out of time alert modal

+### ID Selectors

+Assign IDs to elements for appropriate use such as to be selected for jQuery methods or to keep elements invisible

+`class = "hide"  `